qualisero/flask-smorest-crud/examples/README.md

-# Flask-Smorest CRUD Examples
+# Flask-More-Smorest Examples

-This directory contains example applications demonstrating the usage of Flask-Smorest-CRUD extensions.
+This directory contains example applications demonstrating the usage of Flask-More-Smorest extensions.

 ## Examples